Kate is a small business owner and busy mom who doesn't have a lot of time to spend at the DMV.

 Go to the DMV on a Tuesday, Wednesday, or Thursday in the middle of the month, avoiding holidays.
 Go either before 11:00 a.m. or after 2:00 p.m., making sure that you're not within an hour of when the DMV opens or closes.

 |When to Not Go to the DMV||Why||When to Go Instead|

-Make sure to give them an hour to handle all of the early risers on their way to work and give yourself at least an hour before closing so you don't get turned away before your situation has been handled
+Give them an hour to handle the early risers on their way to work and give yourself at least an hour before closing so you don't get turned away before your situation has been handled.